-The ESPP permits participants to purchase Class A common stock through payroll deductions, up to a specified percentage of their eligible compensation or a lump sum contribution amount for the initial offering period (July 28 to November 30, 2020), subject to the plan's maximum purchase provisions during the specified offering periods.
-The plan is a compensatory plan as it allows participants to purchase stock at a 15% discount from the lower of the fair value of the Class A common on the first or last day of the ESPP offering period (the "ESPP discount").
-The ESPP is accounted for as an equity-classified award.
+The ESPP permits participants to purchase Class A common stock through payroll deductions, up to a specified percentage of their eligible compensation, or for the initial offering period ended November 30, 2020, a lump sum contribution.
+The plan is a compensatory plan as it allows participants to purchase stock at a 15% discount from the lower of the fair value of the Class A common on the first or last day of the ESPP offering period (the "ESPP Discount").
+The ESPP is accounted for as an equity classified award.
 Stock-based compensation expense for the ESPP is measured based on the fair value of the ESPP award at the start of the offering period.
-The fair value is comprised of the value of the ESPP discount and the value associated with the variability in the Class A common stock price during the offering period (the "Call/Put"), which is estimated using the Black-Scholes model.
+The fair value is comprised of the value of the ESPP Discount and the value associated with the variability in the Class A common stock price during the offering period (the "Call/Put"), which is estimated using the Black-Scholes model.
 Compensation cost is recognized on a straight-line basis over the respective offering period.